mazelb/dev-environment-template/docs/COMPLETION_ROADMAP.md

 # Completion Roadmap to 100%

-**Current Status: 95% Complete**
+**Current Status: 98% Complete**
-**Last Updated: November 28, 2025**
+**Last Updated: November 29, 2025**
+**Last Review: November 29, 2025 - Priority 3 Complete**

-This document provides a clear roadmap for completing the remaining 5% of work to achieve 100% implementation status for the dev-environment-template project.
+This document provides a clear roadmap for completing the remaining 2% of work to achieve 100% implementation status for the dev-environment-template project.

 ---